 New blocks are mined roughly every 60 seconds for each assetchain.
 This means one new block, with one unique Merkle Root, is produced every minute or so, for each chain.

 Then, every ten minutes, Komodo’s notary nodes create a new Merkle Tree out of all the Merkle Roots that have been generated since the previous notarization.
 This happens for each assetchain in the Komodo ecosystem utilising the Federated Multi-Chain Syncing feature.

 Since blocks are mined roughly every 60 seconds and the notarization process occurs roughly every ten minutes, there are between 8 and 12 Merkle Roots that get organized into a new Merkle Tree.
 Each new Merkle Tree fingerprints these 8 to 12 Merkle Roots into a new Merkle Root.
 We might call these new digests the “Merkle Root of Merkle Roots” or the MoM for short.

 Next, Komodo’s notary nodes take the MoM from each assetchain and sync them all with the KMD chain.
 This is similar to the dPoW process except, rather than notarizing a snapshot of the KMD ecosystem to the BTC chain, the notary nodes are notarizing a single digest— the Merkle Root of Merkle Roots, or MoM— from every federated assetchain onto the main KMD chain.

 This doubles as a security feature for every assetchain in the ecosystem.
-Learn more about Komodo’s dPoW security services here.
+Learn more about Komodo’s Blockchain Security Services here.